aquaULB/solving_pde_mooc/notebooks/02_TimeIntegration/02_01_EulerMethod.md

 # over np.zeros.
 N = np.empty(nt+1)

-# We pass the initial condition to the N array...
+# We pass the initial condition to the N array,
 N[0] = Ni

-# ...and perform the time stepping.
+# and perform the time stepping:
 for i in range(nt):
     N[i+1] = N[i] - alpha*N[i]*dt
 ```